Xin-Zhou-smu/PatchNet/deeplearning/README.md

    In each "year-month-day-hour-minute-second" folder, there are many intermediate model files named by "epoch_x.pt" (x is a number).
 For example, "epoch_20.pt" means the model is saved after training 20 epochs.

-   We need to load these stored models when doing evaluation.
-If we load "epoch_20.pt" and do evaluation, that means we only evaluate the performance of the model "epoch_20.pt" (model saved at 20th epoch).
+   We need to load these stored models when doing prediction.
+If we load "epoch_20.pt" and do prediction, that means we only evaluate the performance of the model "epoch_20.pt" (model saved at 20th epoch).
+You can choose the recommend models of validation results in step1.

 ## Train on New Dataset
 ### Preprocess Data